tripledio/tripledio.github.io/_posts/2017-11-08-mvc-architecture.md

  Business Layer| C | The controller| All business logic|
  Data Layer| M | The model|The persisted data |

 When MVC is seen as an implementation of the classic three tier architecture then the model represents the data, the controllers contain the business logic, and all view related responsibilities belong in the view.
-This then often gives rise to the *anemic domain model* [^5].
+This then often gives rise to the *anemic domain model* [^anemic].

 This is clearly **not** what any of the definitions of MVC refer to.
 The controllers are **not** where the business logic belongs.

 >  An application controller is a very different beast then an MVC controller - Martin Fowler [^2]

-( So i could probably make a comparable argument for the controller as i'm making for the model.
-But lets stay focused.)
+( So I could probably make a comparable argument for the controller as I'm making for the model.
+But let's stay focused.)

-My theory is that we often end up with anemic domain models because in a 'MVC architecture' the model from MVC is equated with the data model, although its  called the domain model.
+My theory is that we often end up with anemic domain models because in a 'MVC architecture' the model from MVC is equated with the data model, although it's called the domain model.
 When the business logic is placed outside of the model this often results in huge fat controllers, or a lot of *services*, that contain all the logic.

 ## Take MVC home

 So now what?
 Is it possible to reconcile Martin Fowler and Uncle Bob statements to a consistent whole?
 What does the M in MVC stand for?
 And where does the MVC pattern belong?

-To answer this i go back to the original responsibility of MVC:
+To answer this I go back to the original responsibility of MVC:

 <pre><code>MVC is a design pattern that splits the <i>user interface</i> interaction into three distinct roles.</code></pre>

-It is a patternthat is all about the user interface.
+It is a pattern that is all about the user interface.
 So it belongs in the user interface layer.
 Yes, even the model...

-Take note i am disagreeing here with Sandro Mancuso [^sandro] as well.
+Take note I am disagreeing here with Sandro Mancuso [^sandro] as well.
 Well, at least on the domain model part.

 > When it comes to MVC frameworks, they should be restricted to the View and Controller layers, never the Model. - Sandro Mancuso [^sandro]